bendalab/thunderfish/doc/thunderfish.md

 6. Root-mean-squared difference between the averaged EOD waveform and the fit of the Fourier series relative to the peak-to_peak amplitude in percent.
 7. Number of EODs used for computing the averaged EOD waveform.
-8. Width of the peak at the averaged amplitude.
+8. Width of the peak at the averaged amplitude relative to EOD period.
-9. Width of the trough at the averaged amplitude.
+9. Width of the trough at the averaged amplitude relative to EOD period.
-10. Time from positive zero crossing to peak.
+10. Time from positive zero crossing to peak relative to EOD period.
-11. Time from peak to negative zero crossing.
+11. Time from peak to negative zero crossing relative to EOD period.
-12. Time from negative zero crossing to trough.
+12. Time from negative zero crossing to trough relative to EOD period.
-13. Time from trough to positive zero crossing.
+13. Time from trough to positive zero crossing relative to EOD period.
-14. Time between peak and trough.
+14. Time between peak and trough relative to EOD period.

 ### RECORDING-wavespectrum-N.EXT